Tobacco: Chemicals

 In children, exposure to secondhand tobacco smoke is associated with a higher incidence and severity of respiratory illnesses, middle ear disease, and asthma attacks.
 Each year in the United States, secondhand smoke exposure causes 24,500 infants to be born with low birthweight, 71,900 preterm births, 202,300 episodes of asthma, and 790,000 health care visits for ear infections.

 The addictive alkaloid nicotine is a stimulant, and popularly known as the most characteristic constituent of tobacco.
 In drug effect preference questionnaires, a rough indicator of addictive potential, nicotine scores almost as highly as opioids.
 Users typically develop tolerance and dependence.
 Nicotine is known to produce conditioned place preference, a sign of psychological enforcement value.
 In one medical study, tobacco's overall harm to user and self was determined at three percent below cocaine, and 13 percent above amphetamines, ranking sixth most harmful of the 20 drugs assessed.

+Tobacco also contains 2,3,6-Trimethyl-1,4-naphthoquinone (sometimes called 2,3,6-TQ and TMN) which is a reversible monoamine oxidase inhibitor of type A and B with a binding affinity somewhat similar to that of clorgyline and deprenyl.
+It is a stronger dopamine releasing agent than nicotine and inhibits dopamine metabolism from its MAOI activity.
+Tobacco also contains Harmine and Norharmine which is a reversible MAO-A inhibitor.
+The MAO-A activity of tobacco alkaloids have been thought to play a role in the addictive qualities of tobacco.

 Radioactivity

 Polonium-210 is a radioactive trace contaminant of tobacco, providing additional explanation for the link between smoking and bronchial cancer.

 The radioactive particles build up over time in the lungs and a UCLA study has estimated that the radiation from 25 years of smoking would cause over 120 deaths per thousand smokers.